 Bridges and CMVRs communicate exclusively with the Eagle Eye Cloud Data Center and therefore, do not require any inbound open ports or firewall openings.
 The image below shows the preferred wiring method for a small scale installation.
-Note that more security is obtained when the cameras are located on the CamLAN; however, this is not required.
+Note that more security is obtained when the cameras are located on the CamLAN and is highly recommended.